 Part of the lure of working remotely is that workers don’t have a boss constantly looking over their shoulder.
 But the downside to this is that communication can be more difficult.
 While remote workers can always pick up the phone, shoot a quick email, on hop on video chat, there’s no substitution for being in close quarters and having the ability to pass by someone’s desk to ask them a question or get their advice.

-To combat this, managers should make it a point of establishing a regular schedule whereby they have personal interactions at a set date and time with their remote staff.
+To combat this, managers should make a point of establishing a regular schedule whereby they have personal interactions at a set date and time with their remote staff.
+Try and establish a working day routine with them to ensure they’re still engaging with their work.
+It might be helpful to arrange a time to call them every day so that they can ask any questions or voice their concerns.
 Setting aside a specific time frame to communicate with remote employees and check in on them can help make employees know that management is available and cares about the involvement of all staff, including those who work outside of the office.

 When organized properly, having remote employees can provide them with the flexibility they desire while ensuring that productivity and engagement remain high.
 It’s quite easy for remote employees to be less engaged at work, but with the appropriate measures and business leadership, management can ensure that remote employees remain engaged and fruitful while minimizing high turnover rates that are more typically associated with off-site workers.